excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/README.md

 #### 3rd: Run Android App
 Open android app, press Connect and select the rasperrypi in the list of paired devices.

+## Ubuntu
+ * Ubuntu Machine

+#### 1st Step: Pair with Raspberry
+Ubuntu provides a easy user interaction in order to pair devices.
+The first thing you should do is pair Ubuntu with your device.
+If you are unfamiliar just search in Google and tons of tutorials will show up.

+#### 2nd Step: Run Script
+Run the Provided script in order to install the daemon server in Raspbian.
+[Ubuntu Setup Script](https://github.com/excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/releases/download/v0.2-beta/setup-ubuntu.sh)

+I will assume you are inside Ubuntu terminal.
+So, just run the script `sudo ./setup-ubuntu.sh`

+Oncd it finishes, reboot Ubuntu.

+#### 3rd: Run Android App
+Open android app, press Connect and select the ubuntu machine in the list of paired devices.

 ## Contribute
 If you wish to contribute there is pleanty of work to be done.
 You can view the Future section in the [Dashboard](https://github.com/excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/projects/1) for contributions.